cdoremus/deno-blog/posts/Testing_Fresh_Components,_Middleware_and_Handlers_with_fresh-testing-library.2023-10-15.md

 assertExists(queryByText("Count: 1"));
 ```

-#### Testing global state
+### Testing global state

 Global state management with Preact signals requires a module that holds that
 state and using the Preact context to pass the state to child components.
 I will
 not go over how this is coded in detail as you can refer the the
 [Craig's Deno Diary post](https://deno-blog.com/Using_Preact_Signals_with_Fresh.2022-11-01)
-on how its done.
+on how it's done.

-The code used to illustrate this state management testing shown here is taken
+The code used to illustrate the state management testing shown here is taken
 from the
 [signals blog post's repo](https://github.com/cdoremus/fresh-todo-signals).